renderpci/dedalo/docs/core/importing_data.md

 ## Introduction

-To import data is a important part of Dédalo projects.
-Dédalo is a high structured data system, it manage relations between data and the data normalization is in the core of the application.
-Dédalo use a list, thesaurus, resources and other related section to define his data.
+To import data is an important part of Dédalo projects.
+Dédalo is a high structured data system, Dédalo manage literal data and relationships between data.
+Data normalization is inside the core of the application.
+Mainly Dédalo use lists, thesaurus, resources and other related sections to define his data.

 Dédalo data model has a abstraction layer that use the ontology definitions to create components (as fields) and sections (as tables).